tinymce/dispute/readme.md

 Testable is useful for test assertion libraries.
 You can use Dispute functionality test that two values are equal, and if they're not, pretty-print the expected and actual.

 Dispute provides instances for common TypeScript types, as well as for `any` types, using type inspection.
-It's also extendable to types which can't be compared correctly with type inspection - e.g. church-encoded types.
+It is also extendable to types which can't be compared correctly with type inspection - e.g. church-encoded types.